-A national campaign has been launched to give help and advice on staying safe and well this winter.
+A new national campaign has been launched to give help and advice on staying safe and well this winter.

 The Stay Well This Winter campaign aims to help people with long-term health conditions, those over 65, pregnant women and parents of under-sevens stay well and keep their loved ones well this winter.

 It covers the free flu vaccination, self-help advice and where to go for treatment if you’re feeling unwell.

 You can get lots of help and advice on this winter from NHS Stay Well.

 Flu is a common infectious viral illness spread by coughs and sneezes.
 It can be very unpleasant, but you'll usually begin to feel better within about a week.

 However, if you're an older, have a chronic long term health condition, or are pregnant then flu can be far more serious.
 It can lead to serious health complications or even death.